-Do you ever feel like the Star Wars heroine Rey?
-Do you scour places endlessly looking for furniture pieces to paint just as Rey scavenged through the junk fields on Planet Jakku?
-If so, this Top10 list is for you!
+If you ever feel like you scour places endlessly looking for furniture pieces to paint, this Top10 list is for you!

 These tips are in no particular order, however, most do require that you set a budget (and stick to it) and create relationships (i.e., let people know what you do, what you are looking for, and provide your contact information) either online or in person.
 And once you find the options from this list that work best for you, you’ll have more time to repurpose furniture.
 Now that’s time well spent.

-Weekend Markets/Antique Flea Markets: The type and variety of goods varies from market to market so be sure to do your research.
+- Weekend Markets/Antique Flea Markets: The type and variety of goods vary from market to market so be sure to do your research.
 It can, however, be lots of fun to wander through these markets, especially in the summer and fall in New England.

-Let me know if I forgot your favorite place to find furniture to upcycle in the comments below!
+Let me know if I forgot your favorite place to find furniture to upcycle in the comments below.
 I’d love to hear from you.
-Have an old piece you'd like to see professionally repurposed?
-Visit here!
 In the meantime, happy painting!